-Because of the importance of the Black Chlorite and its part in solving the puzzle, another photo of Black Chlorite alteration is shown below, gathered about a hundred feet from the Needle Overlook bench at the end of the sidewalk:
+Another photo of Black Chlorite alteration is shown below, gathered about a hundred feet from the Needle Overlook park bench at the end of the sidewalk:

 Silicification and Drusy Quartz

-The hematite breccias that are the vent of the IOCG beneath the hill dubbed “Cerro Negra” by the author do not have Black Chlorite surrounding them because they are surrounded by basalt, but they are surrounded by a zone of silicification as in the photo below.
+The hematite breccias that are the vent of the IOCG beneath the hill dubbed “Cerro Negra” in Area 2 are surrounded by basalt, and they are surrounded by a zone of silicification as shown in the photo below.
 Some of this material is highly florescent under UV light (red).
 This basalt is highly magnetic, a result of metasomatism, which was caused by mineralized fluids boiling beneath the basalt.
 Interestingly, this basalt assayed .2 ppm Tellerium.

 Below is a photo of a sawn piece of another type of silicification of basalt.
-The veinlet of quartz is about .5mm wide.
+The veinlet of quartz is about 1/2 mm wide.
 What appear to be voids lined with hematite is clear quartz.
 This material is highly magnetic.

-Below is a piece of phreatic arkose breccia that is common in outcrops and quartz crystals lining the voids can be seen.
-Under magnification the full extent of drusy quartz is visible.
-Some arkose breccia areas have been completely replaced by silica and only faint outlines of the clasts remain.
+Below is a piece of arkose breccia that is common in outcrops in Area 1, and quartz crystals lining the voids can be seen.
+Under magnification, the full extent of drusy quartz is visible.
+Some brecciated arkose areas have been completely replaced by silica and only faint outlines of the clasts remain.

 Metabasalt and Amphibolite

-On the breccia-ridges can be found patches of amphibolite fragments that are 100% hornblende.
-During ore formation, the basalt that overlaid the Whitetail arkose was fragmented by the brecciation, but was buried under at much as 2000 feet of volcanic debris.
-The basalt above the boiling zones was transformed to Amphibolite by superheated steam.
-Most of the Amphibolite that remains is in small pieces and takes a trained eye to recognize.
-Below are some of the largest pieces found.
+On the ridges in Area 1 can be found patches of amphibolite fragments that are nearly 100% hornblende.
+During ore formation, the basalt that overlaid the Whitetail arkose was fragmented by brecciation, but could have been buried under as much as 2000 feet of volcanic debris.
+It is assumed that the basalt above the boiling zones was transformed to Amphibolite.
+Or was it intruded?
+Below are some of the larger pieces found.

-As written in the Ore Genesis page, it is theorized that massive Vuggy Silica was created above the magma chamber during the “dry phase”.
-On the perimeter of the collapse caldera is found breccias consisting of mostly Vuggy Silica.
-This piece below came from a shallow prospect pit on the southern edge of the collapse caldera.
+On the southern perimeter of the collapse caldera in Area are found breccias consisting of mostly Vuggy Silica.
+This piece below came from a shallow prospect pit on the southern edge of Area 1.